tnakatani/cs6601_assignment_2/README.md

 If you compete in the AI tournament and your agent finishes in the top 10%, you will receive a bonus:

-- Best Overall:  5 bonus points.
+- Best Overall:  5 bonus points added to the assignment score.
 - Top 5%: 2 bonus points.
 - Top 10%: 1 bonus point.

 ## How to Submit Your Code

 A friendly reminder: please ensure that your submission is in `player_submission.py`.
-The scripts described in the following section automatically sends that file to the servers for processing.
+The scripts described in the following section automatically send that file to the servers for processing.

 To submit your code and have it evaluated for a grade, use `python submit.py`.
-We are going to limit you to 1 submissions in one hour (Subject to change depending on load on servers) and the last submission in each section before the deadline will be used to determine your grade.

-To enter yourself into the playoffs against your classmates, run `python submit.py --enable-face-off`.
 Ensure that you have created the required AI.txt to enter the tournament.

 ## Your Classes (`player_submission.py`)